 These amendments have no significant impact on the amounts reported in these financial statements.
 Their adoption has resulted in presentation and disclosure changes only.

-b) International Financial Reporting Standards issued but not effective
+Notes to the Consolidated Financial Statements for the year ended 31 March 2023 b) International Financial Reporting Standards issued but not effective